Ayandaqoseem/tebtech/frontend/README.md

 ## Problem Statement

 Managing solar energy systems can be complex and challenging for users.
-Our web app addresses this issue by providing an intuitive platform for real-time monitoring, secure authentication, and easy access to support through WhatsApp.
+Our web app addresses this issue by providing an intuitive platform for monitoring, secure authentication, and easy access to support through WhatsApp.

 ## Features